canonical/dcgm-snap/README.md

 tox -e func
 ```

-User documentation can be found in the [snap documentation](https://snapcraft.io/dcgm).
+User documentation can be found on the [snap page](https://snapcraft.io/dcgm).